 Finding it hard not to squeeze that tube too hard?
 Does one of those little peas of toothpaste look so empty on your toothbrush?
 Then try toothpaste tablets.
-These granules have just the right amount of toothpaste for one brushing.
+These granules have just the right amount for one brushing.
 Pill in your mouth and brush without actually noticing how little it is.
 But it makes brushing just as pleasant and your mouth just as fresh and clean.
 And all that without wasting, count your winnings!

 Frequently asked questions

 For adults, a blob of toothpaste the size of a pea is recommended.
 This is enough to clean the mouth properly and much less than most people put on their toothbrush as standard.

 For children under the age of six, one grain of rice toothpaste is enough.
 This is partly because they often swallow toothpaste.
 Too much fluorine can thus lead to nasty brown stains on teeth.